 Exit polls show that Irish voters have expressed their disappointment with Prime Minister Enda Kenny and his coalition government in general elections.
 So what does that mean?

-or a coalition between center-right parties that have been rivals for decades.
+The preliminary results of Ireland's elections are not expected before Sunday, but they could lead to either a hung parliament or a coalition between center-right parties that have been rivals for decades.

 Brian Hutton, a Dublin-based journalist for Ireland's Press Association, told DW what makes this latest democratic go-round unique.